The Progressive: The Progressive

-In the 1960s, the magazine published five articles by Martin Luther King Jr. and James Baldwin's open letter "My Dungeon Shook - Letter to my Nephew on the One Hundredth Anniversary of Emancipation", the first section of The Fire Next Time.
+In the 1960s, the magazine published five articles by Martin Luther King Jr. and James Baldwin's open letter, "My Dungeon Shook - Letter to my Nephew on the One Hundredth Anniversary of Emancipation", the first section of The Fire Next Time.
 The Progressive also denounced U.S. involvement in Indochina.

-In 1984 The Progressive published "Behind the Death Squads" by Allan Nairn, a critique of U.S. policy in El Salvador.The Progressive opposed the Persian Gulf War, accusing the George H. W. Bush Administration of rejecting any options for peaceful negotiation of the crisis.
-While condemning Saddam Hussein's government for its abuse of human rights, it accused the Bush administration of hypocrisy for not taking action against other governments which also abused human rights.
+In 1984, The Progressive published "Behind the Death Squads" by Allan Nairn, a critique of U.S. policy in El Salvador.The Progressive opposed the Persian Gulf War, accusing the George H. W. Bush administration of rejecting any options for peaceful negotiation of the crisis.
+While condemning Saddam Hussein's government for its abuse of human rights, it accused the Bush administration of hypocrisy for not taking action against other governments that also abused human rights.
 The magazine also opposed the second Iraq War.

 United States v.
 Progressive, Inc.

 In 1979, The Progressive gained national attention for its article by Howard Morland, "The H-bomb Secret: How we got it and why we're telling it", which the U.S. government suppressed for six months because it contained classified information.
 The magazine prevailed in a landmark First Amendment case of prior restraint, United States v.
 Progressive, Inc..